ucsdlib/workshops/_posts/2018-01-08-gps-skills-workshops.md

 ---
 layout: post
 title: School of Global Policy and Strategy - Skills Courses (2018)
-category: [past,r, python, Bash, SQL, opensci]
+category:
+- post
+- R
+- python
+- gps
 ---

-## Description
+## Introduction

 These skill courses will introduce the R & Python programming languages and basic concepts of working with and managing data.
 In order to earn a certificate of proficiency, a student must attend all of the class meetings for the individual course, complete short coding assignments, and pass the short, in-class quizzes.
-Courses begin on Monday, January 8th.

-## Time/Dates/Location
+## Dates

-* All courses are from 6:30 - 9:20 PM in the Robinson Auditorium.
+* All courses are from 6:30 - 9:20 PM.
   * R: January 8, 17, & 22.
   * Python: January 29, February 5 & 12.
   * Data Management: February 21 & 26, March 5.

+## Location
+Robinson Auditorium.

 ## Audience

-Graduate students in the School of Global Policy and Strategy.
-Registration is closed to GPS students only.
-Contact rotsuji@ucsd.edu for more information.
+All graduate students in the School of Global Policy and Strategy.

 ## Course Syllabus & Website: